Gertrude Sinha Hirsch: Move to Naggar

-In 1962, Kiron was introduced to Dr M. S. Randhawa.
-Randhawa admired Kiron's work, particularly his documentation of local people, so he suggested that Kiron spend time in the Kulu and Kangra valleys, where he could record the landscape and people.
-Towards the end of 1963 the family moved to Naggar, Himachal Pradesh, and by the mid-1960s, Kiron had designed and built a house there.
-Until the late 1960s the family stayed in Naggar during most summers whilst they wintered in Santiniketan.
-It was in Naggar that the family developed a friendship with the famous actress Devika Rani and her Russian painter husband Svetoslav Roerich.
+In 1962, Kiron was introduced to Dr M. S. Randhawa, who admired his work, particularly his documentation of local people.
+Randhawa suggested that Kiron spend time in the Kulu and Kangra valleys to record the landscape and its inhabitants.
+Towards the end of 1963, the family relocated to Naggar, Himachal Pradesh.
+By the mid-1960s, Kiron had designed and built a house there.
+Until the late 1960s, the family spent most summers in Naggar while wintering in Santiniketan.
+During their time in Naggar, the family developed a friendship with the actress Devika Rani and her Russian painter husband, Svetoslav Roerich.

 Death of Kamona and later years

-In March 1972, Gertrude and Kiron's only daughter, Kamona, died in an accident in Santiniketan.
+In March 1972, Hirsch and Kiron's only daughter, Kamona, died in an accident in Santiniketan.

-A few years later, Kiron's eyesight deteriorated significantly.
-Until the early 1990s, the couple had very little income and lived in poverty.
-Their poverty and Kiron's blindness caused the ageing couple to become more reclusive.
-This was compounded by a violent burglary on 17 September 1980, where Gertrude was badly hurt and paintings were damaged, and another on 25 August 2005, where at least 18 paintings were stolen.
+In the following years, Kiron's eyesight deteriorated significantly.
+Until the early 1990s, the couple had limited income and lived in poverty.
+Their financial difficulties and Kiron's blindness contributed to a reclusive lifestyle.
+This situation was worsened by a violent burglary on 17 September 1980, in which Hirsch was injured and several paintings were damaged, and another burglary on 25 August 2005, during which at least 18 paintings were stolen.

-In their final years, both Gertrude and Kiron led private lives and did not leave their compound.
-They were brought food and were cared for by local people until their deaths.
+In their final years, Hirsch and Kiron led private lives, remaining within their compound and relying on local people for food and care.

-Gertrude Sinha died in Santiniketan on 5 September 2011, a few months after her 100th birthday.
+Hirsch died in Santiniketan on 5 September 2011, a few months after her 100th birthday.